This README is for babel-loader v8 + Babel v7 Check the 7.x branch for docs with Babel v6

 You can instead require the Babel runtime as a separate module to avoid the duplication.

-The following configuration disables automatic per-file runtime injection in Babel, requiring @babel/plugin-transform-runtime
+The following configuration disables automatic per-file runtime injection in Babel, requiring @babel/plugin-transform-runtime instead and making all helper references use it.

 See the docs for more information.

-NOTE: You must run npm install -D @babel/plugin-transform-runtime
+NOTE: You must run npm install -D @babel/plugin-transform-runtime to include this in your project and @babel/runtime itself as a dependency with npm install @babel/runtime.

 rules: [